The First Great Train Robbery

 The First Great Train Robbery (known in the United States as The Great Train Robbery) is a 1978 British heist comedy film directed by Michael Crichton, who also wrote the screenplay based on his 1975 novel The Great Train Robbery.
 The film stars Sean Connery, Donald Sutherland and Lesley-Anne Down.

+The story is based on an actual event, the Great Gold Robbery, which took place on 15 May 1855, when 3 boxes of gold bullion and coins were stolen from the guard's van of the train service between London Bridge Station and Folkestone while it was being shipped to Paris.

 Plot

-In 1855 Edward Pierce, seemingly a charismatic member of London's high society, is secretly a master thief.
+In 1855, Edward Pierce, a member of London's high society, is secretly a master thief.
 He plans to steal a monthly shipment of gold from the London to Folkestone train which is meant as payment for British troops fighting in the Crimean War.
-The gold is heavily guarded in two heavy safes in the baggage car, each of which has two locks, requiring a total of four keys.
-Pierce recruits Robert Agar, a pickpocket and screwsman.
-Pierce's mistress Miriam (Lesley-Anne Down) and his chauffeur Barlow (George Downing) join the plot, and a train guard, Burgess, is bribed into participation.
-The executives of the bank who arrange the gold transport, the manager Mr. Henry Fowler and the president Mr. Edgar Trent, each possess a key; the other two are locked in a cabinet at the offices of the South Eastern Railway at the London Bridge railway station.
-In order to hide the robbers' intentions, wax impressions are to be made of each of the keys.
+Two heavy safes in the baggage car guard the gold, each of which has two locks, requiring a total of four keys.
+Pierce recruits pickpocket and screwsman Robert Agar.
+Pierce's mistress Miriam and his chauffeur Barlow join the plot, and train guard Burgess is bribed into participation.
+To hide the robbers' intentions, wax impressions are to be made of each of the keys.